Palladium Books: Robotech RPG Tactics

-On July 14, 2014, Palladium issued a plea to backers seeking permission to sell any available copies of Robotech RPG Tactics to attendees of Gen Con 2014, a perceived divergence from an earlier promise to make copies unavailable to the public until backer rewards were fully delivered.
-Siembieda wrote:
+In 2014, with rewards still delayed, Palladium issued a plea to backers seeking permission to sell any available copies of Robotech RPG Tactics to attendees of Gen Con 2014, despite an earlier promise to make copies unavailable to the public until backer rewards were fully delivered.
+Sets received at Gen Con had manufacturing flaws, missing items, items that were supposed to be painted but weren't, and poorly written instructions.